 Family courts typically allow spouses to keep property and assets they individually brought into the marriage and equitably distribute those collected throughout the marriage.
 However, a separation agreement could divide the property according to the preferences of its signatories.
 The contract could also address concerns regarding spousal support and division of debts, as well as establish a preferred child custody arrangement for a court to later approve.

 It is vital to remember that a separation agreement is not a divorce decree and that separated spouses are still married in the eyes of the law.
 As such, neither party is legally allowed to remarry until they terminate the marriage.
 If the spouses later wish to formalize a divorce, the separation agreement could serve as a framework to hasten the court process.

 There are virtually unlimited reasons why a couple might choose to separate instead of dissolving the marriage.
 This could include:

 A separation agreement could provide a powerful alternative to traditional divorce.
-These voluntary agreements may help you and the spouse reach an agreement on major issues and provide a framework for the future, whether you spend it together or apart.
+These voluntary agreements may help you and your spouse reach an agreement on major issues and provide a framework for the future, whether you spend it together or apart.